This Legalzoom Nonprofit Review will answer your questions about forming a nonprofit online at Legal zoom .com

 Definition of 501c3 Organization

-This designation – 501c3 – is an IRS tax code which marks your group for special taxation rules which exempt you from paying federal, state and income taxes.
-Once you form your nonprofit corporation you can apply for this advantageous application with the help of Legalzoom experts.
+This designation – 501c3 – is an IRS tax code that marks your group for special taxation rules which exempt you from paying federal, state, and income taxes.
+Once you form your nonprofit corporation, you can apply for this advantageous application with the help of Legalzoom experts.

-To be qualified for Nonprofit status your corporation needs to be created to help the public, or a specific group of people or the members of the Nonprofit.
-Organizations such as religious, charitable and political are usually set up as nonprofit corporations.
+To be qualified for Nonprofit status, your corporation needs formation with the intent to help the public, or a specific group of people, or the members of said Nonprofit.
+Organizations such as religious, charitable, and political usually set up as nonprofit corporations.
 Examples of member-based nonprofits are associations such as The Elks or a golf club.